 Here you have the unofficial Tenhou theme song:

-I've seen plenty of 9-10 dan players go broke very easily in high stakes games against people who aren't even that good, but are just used to having a better "fighting spirit" and a better "sense" for showdowns.
+I've seen plenty of 9-10 dan players go broke very easily in high stakes games against people who aren't even that much better than them, but are just used to having a better "sense" for different types of showdowns.

-This is why you should not play by relying on "sense" or "feeling" but by game theory, statistics, and strategy.
-If you still want to play "by experience," play other rulesets for good measure.
+This is why you should not play purely by relying on "sense" or "feeling" but by understanding proper game theory, statistics, and strategy.
+If you still want to play "only by experience," try mixing in some other rulesets as well for good measure.

-It's actually very easy to lose against weaker people if you don't play perfectly according to the numbers according to your rules and they do.
+It's actually very easy to lose against weaker people if you don't play perfectly according to the numbers according to your rules.
 It happens pretty often in Tetsunaki no Kirinji, and how does the main character manage to succeed?
-By swiftly adapting.
+By swiftly adapting!

 You must still use Tenhou as a means to practice, and you can also use these other resources for improving.